zulip/zulip/templates/zerver/help/invite-new-users.md

 ## Manage pending invitations

-Organization administrators can revoke or resend any invitation or reusable invitation link.
+Organization owners can revoke or resend any invitation or reusable invitation link.
+Organization administrators can can do the same except for invitations for the organization owners role.

 {start_tabs}